 Let them get dirty

-It pains many of us parents (becasue we think about the washing that comes with it) but letting the kids play in the dirt, getting messy and exploring different textures is so important.
+It pains many of us parents (because we think about the washing that comes with it) but letting the kids play in the dirt, getting messy and exploring different textures is so important.

 Be a safe space